A bridge crane is a crane that —

 - keeping hands and fingers away when slack is being taken out of a sling?

-- everyone standing away from the load before the lift is made?
+- everyone standing away from the load and the lifting path before the lift is made?

 - lifting devices fully seated in the saddle of the hook before the load is moved?

 - moving crane controls smoothly, and avoiding abrupt, jerky movements of the load?

 - ensuring the load is high enough to clear all objects in the path of travel?

 - reducing the safe working load of the crane if lifting molten metals?

 Do safe work procedures ensure the following unsafe practices are NEVER used?